Jeanne Martin Cissé

 Jeanne Martin Cissé (6 April 1926 – 21 February 2017) was a Guinean teacher and nationalist politician who served as ambassador to the United Nations and in 1972 was the first woman to serve as President of the United Nations Security Council.
 She served in the government of Guinea as Minister of Social Affairs from 1976 until the 1984 military coup.

 Early life and education

 Martin Cissé was born in Kankan, Guinea, on 6 April 1926, the eldest of seven children.
-Her father (Darricau Martin Cissé), P.T.T. employee for French colonial administration, was Malinke with Soninke origins (with her paternal grandmother) and her mother (Damaye Soumah), midwife, Soussou.
+Her father (Darricau Martin Cissé), P.T.T. employee for French colonial administration, was Malinke with Soninke origins (from her paternal grandmother) and her mother (Damaye Soumah), midwife, Soussou.
 She attended the École Normale de Rufisque in Dakar, Senegal, where she trained to become a teacher.